basarat/typescript-book/docs/javascript/recap.md

 TypeScript is just JavaScript with docs.

+> JSNext is open to interpretation, not everything people propose for the nest version of JS makes it actually to browsers.
+TypeScript does add support for proposals till they reach stage-3.

 ## Making JavaScript Better

 TypeScript will try to protect you from portions of JavaScript that never worked (so you don't need to remember this stuff):